William Alexander, 1st Earl of Stirling: Early life

 William Alexander was the son of Alexander of Menstrie and Marion, daughter of an Allan Couttie.
 He was born at Menstrie Castle, near Stirling.
 The family was old and claimed to be descended from Somerled, Lord of the Isles, through John of Islay.
 Because his father died in 1580, and William was entrusted to the care of his great-uncle James in Stirling, he was probably educated at Stirling grammar school.
 There is a tradition that he was at the University of Glasgow; and, according to his friend the poet William Drummond of Hawthornden, he was a student at Leiden University.

 As a young man, William became tutor to the Earl of Argyll and accompanied him on his travels in France, Spain and Italy.
 William married, before 1604, Janet, daughter of Sir William Erskine "The Parson of Campsie", one of the Balgonie family.

-Introduced by Argyll to the court of King James VI in Edinburgh he was one of the senior aristocrats who moved to London with the king in 1603 when he became King of England.
+He was introduced by Argyll to the court of King James VI in Edinburgh, taking on the role of a courtier-poet.
+He was one of the senior aristocrats who moved to London with the king in 1603 when he became King of England.
 He received the place of Gentleman Usher to Prince Charles, son of James I of England (James VI of Scotland), in 1603, and continued in favour at court after Prince Charles became Charles I of England in 1625.
-In 1607 his father-in-law received a pension of £200 a year to be shared with William, and half the pension continued after Erskine's death.
+In 1607, his father-in-law received a pension of £200 a year to be shared with William, and half the pension continued after Erskine's death.

 William built a reputation as a poet and writer of rhymed tragedies, and assisted King James I and VI in preparing the metrical version known as "The Psalms of King David, translated by King James" and published by authority of Charles I. James knighted him in 1609 and appointed him the Master of Requests for Scotland in 1614, effectively his private secretary.
-In 1613 he began a correspondence with the poet William Drummond of Hawthornden, which ripened into a lifelong intimacy after their 1614 meeting at Menstrie Castle, where Alexander was on one of his short annual visits.
-In 1615 he was made a member of the Scottish Privy Council.
+In 1613, he began a correspondence with the poet William Drummond of Hawthornden, which ripened into a lifelong intimacy after their 1614 meeting at Menstrie Castle, where Alexander was on one of his short annual visits.

+William Alexander was involved in the silver mines at Hilderston by 1614.
+In 1615, he was made a member of the Scottish Privy Council.
 Alexander was an active freemason, belonging to Mary's Chapel Lodge, Edinburgh, from July 1634.